Import Source: Quark

 Wine Blending Partners

-MEMBERS ONLYBlending accomplishes several goals in winemaking.
-It can be done to improve flavor, mouthfeel, cover a defect, balance the chemical profile, adjust the alcohol content, emulate a commercial wine you enjoy or simply for product consistency.
-Blending is both a science and an art.
-The correct blend to adjust the alcohol content of a wine
+Blending accomplishes several goals in winemaking.
+It can be done to improve flavor, mouthfeel, cover a defect, balance the chemical profile, adjust the alcohol content, emulate a commercial wine you enjoy or

 Late Malolactic